Chirag1994/Leetcode_and_DataLemur_SQL_Solved_Questions/Leetcode/Problem_1068_Product_Sales_Analysis_I.md

 product_id is the primary key of this table.

-## Write an SQL query that reports the total quantity sold for every product id.
+## Write an SQL query that reports all product names of the products in the Sales table along with their selling year and price.

 For example: